lextudio/sharpsnmp_docs/pro/tutorials/studio-guide.rst

       - The Community Edition is free and its `marketplace link is here <https://marketplace.visualstudio.com/items?itemName=lextudio.snmp-studio>`_.
       - The Pro Edition requires a license and can be obtained from the `C# SNMP website <https://www.sharpsnmp.com>`_.

-2. Clone the `sharpsnmppro-mib` repository from GitHub into your workspace — these are the most reliable MIB documents for testing.
+2. Clone the `sharpsnmppro-mib` repository from GitHub into your workspace, and those are the most reliable MIB documents for testing.
 Example commands:

 .. code-block:: bash